SteeltoeOSS/Documentation/docs/articles/releases/steeltoe-4-0-0-rc1.md

 # Steeltoe 4.0.0 RC1: A Major Maintenance Release

 Steeltoe 4.0.0 RC1 is now available — and it's production-ready.
-This release brings a modernized developer experience, compatibility with the latest .NET versions, embedded schema support for better tooling, and updated support for essential cloud platforms and tools.
+This release brings a modernized developer experience, compatibility with the latest .NET versions, improved performance and scalability, enhanced security and updated support for essential cloud platforms and third-party tools.
 Whether you're starting something new or modernizing an existing app, 4.0 is the best way to build cloud-native .NET applications today.

 ## What's New Since 3.2?